Human Resources Development

 ITOCHU aims to achieve a “Challenging but Rewarding Workplace” where all employees can maximize their abilities.
 The HR Appraisal and Assessment System is a core part of the human resources organization that helps employees fully demonstrate their capabilities in a motivated and rewarding manner, and we have introduced an evaluation and reward system that provides clear incentives based on performance.
 It covers all ITOCHU Corporation employees.
 One part of the system is Management By Objectives (MBO), by which we assign individual employees with targets that match up with the management plan, then confirm execution.
 This approach helps us carry out business strategies.
 Our compensation system is centered on performance-based evaluation and rewards, with annual salaries determined by job roles and responsibilities, skills and experience, and achievements.
 Our variable pay (bonuses) is based not only on individual performance evaluations using Management by Objectives (MBO) but also takes company performance into account.
 Moreover, we have implemented a stock incentive plan that grants company shares according to overall corporate results, which helps foster a stronger sense of ownership and participation in management among our employees.

 In addition, we comprehensively grasp individual employee’s competencies, expertise, past career, aspirations and suitability.
 We have established a human resources assessment system that we utilize in placement and transfer planning and an employee commendation system that recognizes employees who have made significant contributions in quantitative and qualitative terms and teams that have produced results based on the corporate action guidelines.
 In order for these components of the HR Appraisal and Assessment System to function, we believe it is critically important that superiors conduct fair and impartial evaluations and meet with their subordinates to provide feedback.
-360° feedback* assessor training and one-on-one interviews enlighten superiors so that they will encourage employees to develop and grow.
+360° feedback*, assessor training, and one-on-one interviews enlighten superiors so that they will encourage employees to develop and grow.

 • Multifaceted observation: A system by which feedback from observations by the organization managers themselves and subordinates are used to review everyday personnel management that the organization manager typically does not notice, followed, if necessary, by initiatives to make improvements or upgrade capabilities.
 We make sure to apply this approach every year at domestic headquarters and branch offices.